jtarrio/pascual/manual/chapter2.md

 end
 ```

 How would you choose between "repeat-until" and "while-do"?
-Mainly depending on whether you need to execute the looped statements at least once (for example, to initialize the variables used in the conditional expression).
-If so, you would use a "repeat-until" loop statement since it only checks the condition after executing the statements.
+Generally, if you want to execute the looped statements at least once (for example, to initialize the variables used in the conditional expression), you would use a "repeat-until" loop since it only checks the condition after executing the statements.

 ```pascal
 repeat